Lecture

 Just like in mathematics, where multiplication is performed before addition, the same concept of precedence applies to operators in programming.

-In this lesson, we will delve deeper into the precedence of numeric operators.
+In this lesson, we will explore the precedence of numeric operators in greater depth.

 Basic Rules of Operator Precedence